 Our goal is to match human accuracy while meeting the speed requirements for live video.
-In contrast to human speed, denaturing a sequence of video frames at 30 fps only allows about 33 ms per frame.
+Denaturing live video at 30fps only allows about 33ms per frame.
 Hence, face recognition for denaturing has to be one to two orders of magnitude faster than human performance, while preserving near-human accuracy.
 The challenge increases if there are many faces to be recognized in each frame.